(bright music) - Hi, I'm Jacques Pépin, and this is 'American Masters: At Home.'

 For more, subscribe to this channel, or watch here.

-Thank you, and happy cooking.
+And happy cooking.